 - FIFA requires hiring parties to provide a written contract if the freelancer performs at least $800 of work over a four-month period.
 FIFA penalizes the hiring party—not the freelancer—if a written contract is not provided.

 - FIFA forbids hiring parties from offering freelancers less money in exchange for quicker payment.

 - FIFA outlaws retaliation against and blacklisting of freelancers who pursue claims for non-payment.

 Yes.
-Everyone, including companies and individuals, who hire freelancers in New York City must comply with FIFA.
+Everyone, including companies and individuals, who hire freelancers in New York must comply with FIFA.